List of mayors of Hunter's Hill

 This is a list of mayors of the Council of the Municipality of Hunter's Hill, a local government area in northern Sydney, New South Wales, Australia.
 The Municipality was first incorporated on 12 March 1861.
 Since 2004, the Mayor has been directly elected for a four-year term by the voters in the Municipality.
 The official title of mayors while holding office is His/Her Worship the Mayor of the Municipality of Hunter's Hill.
-The current mayor is Councillor Zac Miles, an Liberal Party politician, elected on 4 December 2021.
+The current mayor is Councillor Zac Miles, a Liberal Party politician, elected on 4 December 2021.

 List of incumbents

 The following individuals have served as Mayor of the Council of the Municipality of Hunter's Hill: